liabifano/ml-aws/README.md

                     -u $DBMASTERUSER \
                     -p $DBPASSWORD
 ```
-The database creation cloud take some minutes, so just to the next step if the database creation is completed.
-You can check
+The database creation might take some minutes, so just jump to the next step if the database creation is completed.

-the stack's status logging [here](https://console.aws.amazon.com/console/home) and then `services > cloudformation`
+You can check the stack's status logging [here](https://console.aws.amazon.com/console/home) and then go to `services > cloudformation`
-and wait until the `Status` become `CREATE_COMPLETE`.
+and wait until the `Status` of the stack `db-modelapp` become `CREATE_COMPLETE`.

 The requirements to run it are `{1, 4, 5}`.

 ### 3. Deploying your application

-Make sure that your VM is running or run:
+Make sure that your VM is running or run it to start the VM:
 ```sh
 $ docker-machine start default
 ```

 The script below will:
 - Check if there is already a docker image or a stack with the current version.
-The version will be extracted from the file `VERSION`,
+The version will be extracted from the `VERSION` file,
 so if there is already this version deployed you can either update the version or run `revert-deploy.sh`
-- Build a docker image with all the dependencies of your application
+- Build a docker image and package all the dependencies of your application
 - Push this image created to the repository previously created in `bootstrap.sh`
 - Create a stack with a cluster of machines running the service specified in the pushed docker image using the receipt `cf-ecs-cluster.json`